hmrc/accessibility-statement-frontend/README.md

 The contactFrontendServiceId here would be `foo`.

-If your service is *not* already integrating with contact-frontend or onboarded with Deskpro, we advise choosing an identifier that is specific to your service and unlikely to be used by any other service, avoiding any special characters or whitespace.
+If your service is *not* already integrating with contact-frontend, we advise choosing an identifier that is specific to your service and unlikely to be used by any other service, avoiding any special characters or whitespace.